 FB: Yes, they do operations together.
 In 1992, Manerplaw, the base of the DAB and the KNU almost fell to the Burmese.
 It was in shelling range.
 Other minority groups sent troops to defend it.
-They are working within a cooperative environment the Karen.
+They are working within a cooperative environment.

+IP: You mentioned that some Burmese students had joined the fight to defend the Karen.
 How did this come about?
 FB: The students are having a hard time.
 Back in 1988, when the demonstrations for democracy were really starting in Burma, the students were a main part of that movement, so they bore the brunt of the government crackdown.
 Many were killed.
 Estimates range from 400 to 6000 dead.